LeveeLin/LeveeLin.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # 👨‍🎓 About Me
 I am currently focusing on **TPMS lattice structure, Mechanical metamaterials and Additive manufacturing**, as I pursue my Bachelor's degree in Mechanical design, manufacture & its automation at the School of Transportation and Logistics Engineering, Wuhan University of Technology.
-Presently, I'm conducting researches on Effects of volume fraction and interlacing number on Ti6Al4V multicell interlacing Gyroid TPMS lattice structures supervised by [Prof. Lei Yang(杨磊)](https://www.researchgate.net/profile/Lei-Yang-129).
-In August, I will follow [Chair Prof. Yu Wang(王煜)](https://scholar.google.com/citations?hl=zh-CN&user=Oo7c22wAAAAJ) to conducte researches on topology optimization of TPMS and additive manufacturing.

 I have been awarded the Second-class Scholarship twice, in 2022 and 2023, and was hornored as one of the "Top Graduates of the Class of 2024" at my school.